 In the market for a used car?
 Here’s what you can do to protect yourself.

 The first step is seeing whether the car you want to buy has an open recall.
 It’s easy to find that out.

-• Locate the vehicle identification number (VIN).
-A VIN is a 17-digit combination of numbers and letters unique to an individual car, and you can usually find it by looking at the bottom outside of the windshield on the driver’s side.
-Additionally, many online listings for a used car include the VIN.
+• Find the vehicle identification number (VIN).
+It’s a 17-digit combination of numbers and letters unique to a car, and you can usually find it by looking at the bottom outside of the windshield on the driver’s side.
+And many online listings for used cars include the VIN.

 What to Do If There’s an Open Recall

 So the car you want to buy has an open recall.
 Now what?

 “Consumers can make a demand of any seller that they fix any open defects before selling the car to them,” Wallace says.
 “And that’s a reasonable request, and the burden for safety in this case shouldn’t fall on consumers.”

 Getting a recall repaired may take time, but it shouldn’t cost the seller anything, Epstein says.

 “You can bring these vehicles into their respective manufacturer’s dealer, and they will be fixed for free if the parts are available,” Epstein adds.

 Many dealers already make repairs on used cars.
 The National Independent Automobile Dealers Association (NIADA), a group that represents many independent used-car dealers, recommends that dealers repair any open recalls.